Global Compact against Corruption. OECD Convention. ICC Anti-corruption Clause (4 ECTS, )

 trillion.

-According to the WB, the countries that effectively fight against corruption can reach quadrupling its national income, business would grow up to 3% faster,
+According to WB, the countries that effectively fight against corruption can reach quadrupling its national income, business would grow up to 3% faster,

 and infant mortality would drop by 75%.